Finite fields whose members are the sum of a potent and a 5-potent: An Upper Bound of in General Problem

-In fact, the proof above does not rely on any other properties of the set $C_m$, but only on its cardinality, of course, over $\F_q$.
-This naturally leads to the following, more general theorem.
+In fact, the proof above does not rely on any other properties of the set $C_m$, just only on its cardinality, of course, over $\F_q$.
+This naturally leads to the following more general result.

-\begin{thm} Suppose $A\subseteq \F_q$, then there exists a positive integer $M$ such that not every element of $\F_q$ can be the sum of an element in $A$ and an $n$-potent whenever $q>M$. \end{thm}
+\begin{thm} Suppose $A\subseteq \F_q$, then there exists a positive integer $M$ such that not every element of $\F_q$ can be the sum of an element in $A$ and an $n$-potent whenever $q>M$.
+More specifically, we can take $M=(2^{|A|}|A|)^2$. \end{thm}